sarulabs/di/README.md

     },
 })

-// Build creates a Context in the wider scope app, _ := builder.Build()
+// Build creates a Context in the wider scope. app := builder.Build()

-// app Context can get children in the Request scope req1, _ := app.SubContext()
+// app Context can get children in the Request scope. req1, _ := app.SubContext()
 req2, _ := app.SubContext()

-// app-object can be created with the three contexts
+// app-object can be retrieved from the three contexts.
-// the retrieved objects are the same : o1 == o2 == o3
+// The retrieved objects are the same : o1 == o2 == o3.
-// the object is stored in the app context o1 := app.Get("app-object").(*MyObject)
+// The object is stored in the app context. o1 := app.Get("app-object").(*MyObject)
 o2 := req1.Get("app-object").(*MyObject)
 o3 := req2.Get("app-object").(*MyObject)

-// request-object can only be retrieved from req1 and req2
+// request-object can only be retrieved from req1 and req2.
-// the retrieved objects are not the same : o4 != o5
+// The retrieved objects are not the same : o4 != o5.
 o4 := req1.Get("request-object").(*MyObject)
 o5 := req2.Get("request-object").(*MyObject)
 ```